brandur/org/drafts/heroku-values.md

-In the spirit of [Adam Wiggins' inspiring list of Heroku values][wiggins-values] which was published around the the time of this departure from the company, I wanted to publish a list of my own as I make my own transition away.
+In the spirit of [Adam Wiggins' inspiring list of Heroku values][wiggins-values] which was published when he left the company, I wanted to publish a list of my own as I make my own transition away.

 My time at Heroku was easily the most valuable learning experience of my life, and I'll always remember my time there very fondly.
 So many parts of the job were such vast improvements over anywhere I'd worked before that I wanted to put at least a few of these great concepts down on paper for future reference (and hopefully re-use).

+I suspect that at least some of these ideas might be interesting to even those with no relation to the company.
+Heroku was a place founded and formed by people who came from outside the traditional corporate structure, and what resulted was a mostly divergent branch of structure compared to most big companies.
+Even the bad ideas should hopefully be somewhat novel.

 I should add the caveat that this is a compendium of values from the entire duration of my stay at the company; not all had been established when I got there, and not all were still in place when I left.

-## Technology
+## Technology (#technology)

-### The Platform
+### The Platform (#platform)

+One of the greatest pleasures during work at Heroku was the Heroku product itself.
+Apps could be created and deployed in seconds, which encouraged innovation by making prototyping easy, and allowed incredibly fast iteration on production products.
+Every company should have a Heroku-like interface for their developers to use.

-I wouldn't go so far to say that companies should definitively use the Heroku platform, but it is a good way to have one without a major investment in infrastructure.
+I wouldn't go so far to say that companies should definitively use Heroku, but it is a good way to have one without a major investment in infrastructure.
 As a company scales, it might be worth putting a self-hosted one in place like Remind has done with [Empire][empire] or Soundcloud has done with [Bazooka][bazooka] (PDF warning).
 GitHub's model of deploying experiments and small apps to Heroku and eventually promoting them to more dedicated infrastructure (if necessary) is also worthy of note.

-### Dogfooding
+### Dogfooding (#dogfooding)

-Heroku OAuth.

-Dashboard uses the V3 API.
+Continuing from above, we used our own products wherever possible.
+Every production app at the company was deployed on the Heroku platform except for a small set of core services that couldn't be.
+More internal Salesforce apps were making their way over every year as well, demonstrating that the idea was making its way out into the wider company.

+Every internal app that required a login (e.g. the Heroku Dashboard, the Help system, the add-ons SSO portal) used the same Heroku OAuth provider that's available to third parties, leaving services very loosely coupled to each other.

+Still one of my favorite accomplishments is that Dashboard (the service that allows customers to log into a web interface and manage their apps) runs off of the same [public V3 API][heroku-api] available to customers.
 I can't even describe the number of bugs uncovered by this technique; bugs that would have otherwise been encountered by customers.

-### Twelve Factor
+### Twelve Factor (#twelve-factor)

+[Twelve-factor][twelve-factor] methodology provided a very nice set of guiding principles for internal apps so that an engineer could reason about them more easily.
+Every app got its configuration from the environment.
+Every app had a procfile.
+Every app emitted logs to standard out.

-I've previously read criticism on [twelve-factor][twelve-factor] which postulates that it's an artificial set of principles to work around limitations in the platform.
+I've previously read criticism on twelve-factor which postulates that it's an artificial set of principles to work around limitations in the platform.
 I don't buy this for a second, but I'll let [Randall Degges cover this position][degges-12factor] because he puts it far more succinctly than I ever could.

-Provided great internal conventions.
-We'd use it for apps on and off the platform.

-### The HTTP API Design Guide
+### The HTTP API Design Guide (#http-api-design)

-Interagent.
+A fundamental law of the universe is that every engineer will design an HTTP API slightly differently, even if they're being guided by prior art.
+I've seen engineers name their new resource `/resource_with_underscores` even though 78 out of 78 of the resources that already exist look like `/resource-with-hyphens`.

+We knew that if we wanted a consistent public API, we needed to codify a set of opinionated conventions, which is why we wrote the [the HTTP API design guide][api-design-guide] based off of the decisions we'd made building the V3 API.
+The result is that Heroku's API is one of the most self-consistent HTTP APIs that you'll ever find, despite having been contributed to by dozens of different engineers.

-### Service Conventions
+### Service Conventions (#service-conventions)

-Pliny.

-Productionization.
+Twelve-factor offered some convention when it came to deploying new services, but we tried to take standardization much further with our service toolkit [Pliny][pliny], which was designed to offer a powerful out-of-the-box stack that would be a sane choice for most internal Heroku apps.

+My only regrets with regards to Pliny are not having started the project earlier and not sinking a lot more time into it.
+Even the basic form in which the project exists today took Heroku a long way in that not every new service was a special snowflake of its author's favorite ideas (which was previously a major problem), but we could have gone so much further by putting in automatic distribution of updates, more free services (e.g. built-in rate limiting), and service discovery and registration.
+Internal service frameworks are an important enough problem that most mid-sized I/P/SaaS companies should have dedicated people building them.

-### Postgres
+### Postgres (#postgres)

-If given the opportunity to start from a blank slate, I can't say for sure that I would use some of our staple technologies like Ruby again, but Postgres is a certainty.
+If given the opportunity to start a new stack from a blank slate, I might avoid some of Heroku's current technological staples (e.g. Ruby).
+One of the few that I _would_ use without a doubt though is Postgres.
+It's powerful, flexible, incredibly stable, and has consistently been a pleasure to work with over the years.

-It's possible that we missed out on some cutting edge technologies that would have offered major benefits, but the resources saved by _not_ jumping on every database du jour is incalculable.
+It's possible that we missed out on some cutting edge technologies that would have offered major benefits, but the resources saved by _not_ jumping on every data store du jour is incalculable.
 There's probably still room in Heroku's stack for an HA store, but it was the right thing to do to delay the introduction of one until a number of mature options were available.
 In the meantime, we got really good at operating Postgres.

 The only thing better than Postgres itself was our Heroku Data team (known affectionately internally as the DOD, or Department of Data).
-This team of hugely talented engineers saved my skin an untold number of times as I dealt [with pretty involved operational problems][postgres-queues] (thank-you [Maciek][maciek] in particular for stepping in way more often than you should have).
-I was told a number of times that I was their highest-maintenance customer, and it was probably true.
+This team of hugely talented engineers saved my skin an untold number of times as I dealt [with pretty messy operational problems][postgres-queues] [1].
+I was told a number of times that I was their highest-maintenance customer, and it was true.

-## Culture
+## Culture (#culture)

-### Leadership & Inspiration
+### Leadership & Inspiration (#inspiration)

 I've never had the opportunity to work with so many people who inspired me on such a fundamental level as those who I met at Heroku, especially in my early days there.
 The company had everything: great leaders, inspiring thinkers, great engineers, and great designers.

-### Self-service
+### Self-service (#selfservice)

 Give people the tools to control their own destinies.